How Email Marketing Can Boost Your Local Business

 5. Optimize Your Emails For Mobile:

-With a majority of people checking their emails on their smartphone, you simply cannot forget to optimize your email for mobile.
+With a majority of people checking their emails on their smartphones, you simply cannot forget to optimize your email for mobile.

 You can do so by keeping your format in mind.